DFE-Digital/buy-for-your-school/static/accessibility.md

 ## **Reporting accessibility problems with this website**

-If you have any problems accessing the service or want to give us feedback, please email us on schools.digital@education.gov.uk
+If you have any problems accessing the service or want to give us feedback, please email us on GetHelpBuyingForSchools@education.gov.uk

 ## **Enforcement procedure**